danifus/cpython/Doc/library/xml.etree.elementtree.rst

       of elements that contain no content.
 If ``True`` (the default), they are emitted as a single self-closed tag, otherwise they are emitted as a pair of start/end tags.
+      The keyword-only *nsmap* parameter is a mapping of namespace prefixes to namespace uris.
+These prefixes take precedence over namespaces registered using :func:`register_namespace`.
+If provided, the *default_namespace*
+      argument takes precedence over a default prefix (``""``) supplied in *nsmap*.
+All supplied entries will be declared in the root element (unless replaced by the *default_namespace* argument).

       The output is either a string (:class:`str`) or binary (:class:`bytes`).
       This is controlled by the *encoding* argument.
 If *encoding* is